 Christianson, Karen Ann, ed.
 Essays in Medieval Studies, vol. 29, Piety, Ritual, and Heresy: The Varieties of Medieval Religious Experience, 2013 Proceedings of the Illinois Medieval Association (Morgantown,WV: West Virginia University Press, 2014, and online through Project MUSE, Johns Hopkins University, 2014).

 Adams, Julia, Stuart Banner, Paul K. Eiss, Tamar Herzog, Richard J. Ross, Christopher Tomlins, and Richard White.
 “Critical Forum on Tomlins, Freedom Bound: Law, Labor, and Civic Identity in Colonizing English America, 1580–1865.”
 The William and Mary Quarterly 3d ser., 68, no. 4 (October 2011 ): 701-738.

-Brückner, Martin, editor.
+Brückner, Martin, ed.
 Early American Cartographies.
 Chapel Hill: University of North Carolina Press, 2011.

 Cherchi, Paolo and Antonio C. Mastrobuono, eds.
 Lectura Dantis Newberryana.
 2 vols.
 Evanston: Northwestern University Press, 1988.

 Corthell, Ronald, Frances E. Dolan, Christopher Highly, and Arthur F. Marotti, eds.
 Catholic Culture in Early Modern England.
 South Bend, IN: University of Notre Dame Press, 2007.